 Similar to regular catfish, Madtoms do have a spine that carries a mild poison.
 It will not kill you, but it could send some shocks through your arm.
 So, be careful when handling them, because this is not something you want to experience.

 Fishing madtoms is super simple in the sense that it does not require the best rigs to get it done.
 Simply hook them through their lips and let them go.
 Because they love to borrow and locate at the bottom of the water column, the work is done for you.
 There is no need for weights or rigs.

 The final live bait on our list is small sunfish.
 Especially in freshwater lakes with clear water, sunfish are quite popular meals for the wandering bass.
 The key part of this section is keeping it fairly small.
 The bigger the sunfish, the more likely that a bass will pass on taking a bite.

 Some panfish options include bluegill, perch, whitefish, and many more.
 Many of these can be found in the area in which you are fishing.
 In fact, you want to match the natural population as much as possible.
 The best way to do this is by catching the panfish you will use at the site of fishing for bass.

 As we have already mentioned, bass eat what they are used to.
 If you can present panfish that live in the area, you are in a great position.
 The best way to present a live sunfish is by hooking it either in the lips or in the tail.
 Then, let the fish swim around on its own.

 These are some of the best live bait for bass fishing from my experience!
 Although artificial lures can be successful, sometimes it is good to kick it old school and use live bait.
+The Carolina rig is a great way to get the most out of your live bait.
 The key with all of these is matching what can be naturally found in whatever body of water you are working.
 This will take a bit of planning, but the attention to detail will pay dividends down the line.
 Good luck, and happy fishing!